sofienekhiari/cs50p-fp/README.md

 #### The `notify_participants` function

 This function gets the result of the `assign_mentors_mentees` function and creates a `notification message` for every person depending on their role and if a combination was found for them.
 Then, it `formats` all the messages so that they are `human readable` and outputs them in a `file` so that they can be easily sent by the student in charge.

+#### The `MMDatabase` class

+This class encapsulates the needed code to interact with the `database`.
+Its sole purpose is to simplify the code and reduce redundancy.
+There are only functions to save `mentors` and `mentees` to the database, no other data and no function(s) to retreive data from the database.
+This is because the data retrieval process and code are pretty straightforward and don't need encapsulation.